Skip to main content

 Degree Information

-Our doctorate in Educational Psychology focuses on social justice, equity, and leadership and expands your knowledge of human development, school counseling, program evaluation, and research design.
+Our doctorate in Educational Psychology focuses on social justice, equity, and leadership and expands your knowledge of human development, program evaluation, and research design.
 It has a special focus on developing you as a leader to successfully make systems/organizational changes.
-A doctorate in educational psychology graduate certificate offers professional development and potential career advancement for those working in the field of school psychology.
+A doctorate in educational psychology offers professional development and potential career advancement for those working in the field of school psychology.
 It paves the way for potential careers in educational research, college/university teaching, program evaluation, consultation, supervision, and being competitive in the private practice realm of psychological services.
-So whether you want to take part in student services or simply advance your counselor education, the Ed Psychology graduate program provides the foundation needed to excel.
-The fully online program is designed for those who have a license or certification in educational psychology.
+Whether you want to advance your expertise in educational psychology or take on broader student services roles, this PsyD program provides the foundation needed to excel.
+The fully online program is designed for those who already hold a license or certification in educational psychology.

 Student Learning Outcomes

-Coursework for the PsyD educational psychology program or Doctorate in School Psychology program ensures you’re are well-versed in the following professional competency areas:
+Coursework for the PsyD Educational Psychology program ensures you’re are well-versed in the following professional competency areas:

 • Professional skills – Ability to apply educational psychology theory and educational leadership including: law, ethics and equity, neuropsychology, developmental psychopathology, psychopharmacology, multicultural counseling psychology, and consultation.